 There was no separate term in Indigenous languages for health as it is understood in western society.
 The traditional Indigenous perspective of health is holistic.
 It encompasses everything important in a person’s life, including land, environment, physical body, community, relationships and law.
 Health is the social, emotional, and cultural wellbeing of the whole community and the concept is thus linked to the sense of being Indigenous.

 Unfortunately, Australia is the only country on this planet where the health of it’s indigenous population is actually going backwards!
-Change the World is looking to work with selected communities to help in this area. we are still looking for the ‘right’ community to begin dialogue with.
+Change the World is working with a wide range of Aboriginal Communities across Australia producing life saving health and well being video campaigns.

 Anne Tindall – Founder Change the World